NREL/reV-tutorial/tutorial_4_generation_a/README.md

 reV generation -c config_gen.json
 ```

-To explore more command options, use the `--help` flag:
+To explore more command options, use the `--help` flag, or check on the [reV generation help doc](https://nrel.github.io/reV/_cli/reV%20generation.html) for further documentations:

 ```console
 reV generation --help